nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

 ---
 layout: post
-title: "A Better Way To Track Listening"
+title: "A better way to track listening"
 description: "Let's stop using vanity metrics to make us look better for advertisers and start really learning about our users."

 author: Tyler Fisher